yshui/.files/README.md

 ## Some explaination

-* I use systemd to manage my user session, see .config/systemd for relative files.
+* I use systemd to manage my user session, see .config/systemd for related files.
-* I use a forked version of oh-my-zsh (I haven't chnaged much though).
+* I use a forked version of oh-my-zsh (I haven't changed much though).
 * My .conkyrc may not look nice on your desktop.
 * My vim colorscheme may not look nice for you either.
 (Don't criticize my taste!)
 * I3 is a good window manager.